 A: I support the use of medication prescribed by a medical doctor.
 I am not a health care practitioner and thus do not prescribe medications or give medical advice.

-Q: Do you meet with your clients only in person?
+Q: Do you meet with your counselees only in person?

-A: No. I counsel many clients face-to-face, but I also via Skype, which allows me to help hurting women, no matter where they live.
-I sometimes counsel over the phone or by email.
-It’s amazing.
-With the explosion of technology, women who do not have a biblical counselor in their area can still receive hope and healing through Jesus.
-I’ve met many of my clients through Twitter and Facebook and by word of mouth.
+A: I counsel counselees face-to-face and by Skype, which allows me to help hurting women, no matter where they live.
+With advances in technology, women who do not have a biblical counselor in their area can still receive hope and healing through Jesus.
+I’ve met many of my counselees through Twitter and Facebook and by word of mouth.

 Q: What are the advantages to counseling via Skype?

 A: It’s convenient.
-Clients receive counseling in the comfort of their home.
+Counselees receive counseling in the comfort of their home.
 All they need is a computer, monitor and ideally a webcam, which most computers have nowadays.
-Skype to Skpe calls are also free.
+Skype-to-Skype calls are also free.
 This is important in today’s tight economy.